balena-io/docs/pages/installing/gettingStarted.md

 Once downloaded, launch Pi Filler, and follow the on-screen prompts.
 The first thing it will ask is for you to locate your `.img` file.

-Locate your raspberry pi `.img` file in your Downloads folder.
-It should be named something like `resin-myApp-0.1.0-0.0.4.img`.
+Locate your resinOS `.img` file in your Downloads folder.
+It should be named something like `resin-myFleet-0.1.0-0.0.16-b2854a2c7639`.
 Now click "choose".

 You can now insert your microSD card into your host machine and click continue.
 PiFiller will look for your SD card and tell you when it finds it.